Best small 4x4s to buy 2021

 As the chunky looks suggest, the XC40 doesn’t fall to bits when it sees a field.
 You can have the petrol B4 and B5 variants with four-wheel drive, along with the 402bhp P8 pure electric version.

-You’re not shackled to the top-end models if you want the largest engines either as the stronger powertrains are available across the XC40 range.
+You’re not shackled to the top-end models if you want the largest engines either as the stronger powertrains are available across most of the XC40 range.

 The Ateca was SEAT’s first SUV and proved to be a smash hit, winning our Crossover of the Year title in 2016.
 Following the Ateca’s success, SEAT now has two other SUVs in it’s arsenal - the larger Tarraco and smaller Arona.

 A clean, minimalist interior might seem a bit drab but it’s all ergonomically laid out with typically decent VW Group build quality.
-The Ateca’s 8.0-inch Full Link infotainment system gets Apple CarPlay and Android Auto as standard and it’s simple enough to use, although the graphics aren’t as sharp as a Peugeot 3008’s and there’s no option for a digital dash - even on top-spec Xcellence models.
+The Ateca’s 9.2-inch Full Link infotainment system gets Apple CarPlay and Android Auto as standard and it’s simple enough to use, although the graphics aren’t as sharp as a Peugeot 3008’s and only top-spec FR Sport and Xperience Lux trims get a digital dash.

-If you regularly travel off-road, the Ateca can be had (depending on powertrain) with SEAT’s four-wheel drive ‘4Drive’ system from the base-spec ‘SE’ to the range-topping ‘Xcellence Lux’.
+If you regularly travel off-road, the Ateca can be had (depending on powertrain) with SEAT’s four-wheel drive ‘4Drive’ system from the base-spec ‘SE’ to the range-topping ‘Xperience Lux’.

 The Countryman might be far removed from MINI’s hatchback beginnings in terms of size, but it’s still great to drive.
 This is because the Countryman shares a platform with the BMW X1 - one of the best handling SUVs you can buy.